From cafes to dentists, relief at British coronavirus insurance ruling | Sports-Games

 He is among hundreds of thousands of mainly small British businesses now waiting to hear if their insurer will pay out imminently, or keep them hanging while they appeal.
 "This has had me close to the edge," Pulman told Reuters by telephone from Dorchester, southwest England, where the cafe reopened on July 4 after its closure in late March.

-QBE did not immediately respond to a request for comment.
+QBE said in a statement on Wednesday that the court had ruled in its favour on two out of the three policy wordings examined and it was considering its options to appeal the ruling in favour of policyholders.
 The cafe, which the 56-year-old started with his 29-year-old daughter Emily four years ago, now runs at half speed to allow social distancing to prevent the spread of COVID-19.

 "I will be paid one day ... (but) I expect them to run me ragged having to prove this and prove that, prove the other," he said.
 The Posh Partridge was profitable from the start, says Pulman, who paid QBE around 1,350 pounds ($1,736) a year for a business interruption insurance policy for the business.